maryam891/game-page/README.md

 # 🃏 JavaScript Mini Game Site

 A browser-based card battle game built with JavaScript.
-Choose your character and challenge your opponent – attack strategically and outsmart them to claim victory!
+Get a randomly generated character and challenge your opponent – attack strategically and outsmart them to claim victory!

 ## 🎮 How to Play